Spay & Neuter for Dogs & Cats in Huntington, NY

 Elimination of Heat Cycles

-There are approximately 6.5 million dogs and cats in shelters, and about 1.5 million of these animals are euthanized each year.
-Making the decision to spay and neuter your pets prevents overpopulation in shelters, saving the lives of animals in shelters.
+There are approximately 6.5 million dogs and cats in shelters, 1.5 million of which are euthanized each year.
+By deciding to spay or neuter your dog or cat, you are actively helping to prevent overpopulation in shelters and therefore saving the lives of many animals.

 Healthier Pets